pjfontillas/dutchman/README.md

 The buffet is represented by the `buffet` queue in the RabbitMQ instance running in the Vagrant VM.
 A web monitoring interface for this instance is accessible on your local machine at `http://localhost:15673`.
+You can log in with login: guest and password: guest.

 ### Homer